-Majority of U.S. adults say federal government should encourage production of wind and solar power government should engage with nuclear power production and oil and gas drilling.
+Majority of U.S. adults say federal government should encourage production of wind and solar power % of U.S. adults who say that the federal government should an each of the government should engage with nuclear power production and oil and gas drilling.
 More say the federal government should encourage (35%) than discourage (26%) the production of nuclear power, while 37% say the government should do neither.
 Views about oil and gas drilling are evenly divided: Equal shares say the federal government should encourage, discourage and neither encourage nor discourage this (33% each).

-% of U.S. adults who say that the federal government should \\\\ each of the
+% of U.S. adults who say that the federal government should each of the following activities